medikoo/es5-ext/README.md

 _(Previously known as `es5-ext`)_

-## JavaScript standard extensions (with respect to evolving standard)
+## JavaScript language extensions (with respect to evolving standard)

 Non-standard or soon to be standard language utilities in a future proof, non-invasive form.